 What makes you unique?
 It’s not living in multiple countries that will make you different, it’s something about that experience.
 Think about it.
 Don’t just share the facts, share the story to be more compelling.

 This is especially important during the interview.
-The interview is your chance to take us from the paper version of who you are, to who you really are, which doesn’t happen with pre-rehearsed answers that give nothing away.
+The interview is your chance to take us from the paper version of who you are, to who you really are.
+Unfortunately, this doesn’t happen with pre-rehearsed answers that give nothing away.

 And don’t just focus on your past – think about the future too.
 What is it that you aspire to?
 What is driving you to invest in an MBA?
 It’s a big investment, so show us what you hope to get as a return and why you think this is a good investment.